kyma-incubator/compass/docs/kyma-environment-broker/03-03-hyperscaler-account-pool.md

 One tenant can use only one account per given hyperscaler type.

-This is an example Kubernetes Secret storing hyperscaler credentials:
+This is an example of a Kubernetes Secret that stores hyperscaler credentials:
 ​
 ```yaml
 apiVersion: v1